redpesk-samples/signal-composer-plugins-demo-n2k/docs/4-Usage.md

 ## Execution

 Add the redpesk repository to your package manager.
-Here is the url for Redpesk and Fedora:
+Here is the url for redpesk and Fedora:
 `download.redpesk.bzh`
 Then install the demo-n2k plugin: